nnworkspace/data_science_python_public_data/README.md

 ---------|-----------|--------
 average daily temperatures | line plot | Intuitive choice for a sequence that only has mild difference between consecutive two days average aggregated monthly precipitation | bar plot | Tried line plot, but, when six cities are plotted on the same chart, this line plot is ugly and difficult to read because of many wild intersections between the lines.
-So I chose bar plot at the end. average daily snow depth | line plot | Similar to the "average daily temperatures" plot.
+So I chose bar plot at the end. average daily snow depth | line plot | Similar to the "average daily temperatures plot".
 The trick here is, snows depth is very different from precipitation.
 Because snow depth doesn't reset to zero when a day ends, while precipitation can be measured from zero on a new measure time point.
 So the snow depth has much more continuity over days than the amount of daily rain water.
+Aggregating daily value over a month for snow depth does not make sense.

 * This is the assignment project of the Online Course *Applied Plotting, Charting & Data Representation in Python*